nailufra/qPCanalyzeR/tutorial.md

   Output file provided by BioRad machine.
 Make sure that it's <b>comma-delimited</b>.

   <h4> Genes </h4>
   User-created file of 16x24 cells providing information about genes-of-interest (e.g. 'ACTIN') in the corresponding well.
+Wells that do not correspond to any gene, should be labelled with <b>'NA'</b> inside the 16x24 frame.

   <h4> Samples </h4>